VagelisKalimeris/PARALLEL_STTC/README.md

 The names of the final input files (dataset + astrocytes) MUST have identical names, and no extensions.

 Every dataset should be placed inside DATASETS directory, and every Astrocytes file should be placed inside ASTROCYTES directory.
-In case of datasets without an astrocytes file, the program runs successfully.
+In case of datasets without an astrocytes file, the program runs successfully after printing a wrning message.

 ### `WINDOWS`